eshamster/web_md_converter/README.md

 [![Circle CI](https://circleci.com/gh/eshamster/web_md_converter.svg?style=svg)](https://circleci.com/gh/eshamster/web_md_converter)

-Web-Md-Converter is a markdown files converter using pandoc.
-This includes the templates manager.
+Web-Md-Converter is a web interface or REST APIS for converting a markdown to another format using pandoc.
+This includes a templates manager.

 ## Version information